-Dr. Barbara Looney has a PhD in English (Univ of So Fla), a Master’s in English (Rutgers Univ), and a Bachelor of Science in Education (BHSU).
-She is assistant professor for two colleges.
-She teaches Managerial Communications, a persuasive business writing course, for the School of Business, and Humanities, a survey of human expression, for the School of Liberal Arts.
-Additionally she co-advises the Enactus Team.
-Looney also holds paralegal certification (Univ of Maryland).
-Prior to her collegiate academic career, Looney worked in private industry as a Customer Service Representative for the Sheraton Hotel Corporation in Boston, as a Congressional staff assistant in Washington, D.C., as a corporate paralegal for law firms in Washington, D.C. and Charlotte, NC, and as the assistant manager of a bar supply company in Ft.
+Dr. Barbara Looney is an assistant professor at the BHSU School of Business, where she teaches Managerial Communications; and at the BHSU School of Liberal Arts, where she teaches Humanities.
+She also co-advises the BHSU enactus Team.
+Dr. Looney has a PhD in English from the University of Southern Florida, a Master’s in English from Rutgers University, and a Bachelor of Science in Education from BHSU.
+She also holds paralegal certification from the University of Maryland.
+Prior to her collegiate academic career, Dr. Looney worked in private industry as a Customer Service Representative for the Sheraton Hotel Corporation in Boston, as a Congressional staff assistant in Washington, D.C., as a corporate paralegal for law firms in Washington, D.C. and Charlotte, NC, and as the assistant manager of a bar supply company in Ft.
 Lauderdale, FL.
 For three years in Copenhagen, Denmark, she held leadership positions with both the American Women’s Club and International Women’s Group, for whom she organized events and projects that benefited women from around the globe.
-Looney taught high school English and coached debate for four years in Miami, FL, and for a decade she was a Den Leader for Boy Scouts and a Troop leader for Girl Scouts in Georgia, where she received the Lighthouse Award from the Atlanta Area Council for her leadership.